 Sophie Rice, one of our senior consultants, has shared how a typical day in her life runs.
 Sophie works in our Office division.
-She has been with Vanilla for 7 years.
+She has been with Vanilla since 2007.
 She works with a wide range of clients predominantly on roles like:

 - Office Managers

 - Executive Directors

 Each day actually starts for me at the end of the day before.
 I know this sounds strange but I finish everyday by writing my to-do-list for the following day.
 It means I can get on with things much quicker each morning.

 In the morning I arrive at the office early and start by reviewing my to-do-list.
 I prioritise all my tasks and activities so I have a firm plan for the day.

 Checking my emails is always top of my list.
 I get lots of emails overnight containing applicants CV’s for my current jobs, as well as from people who are keen to register with Vanilla.
 With the types of jobs I work on, I more often than not, receive a large amount of applications.
 So I have to work quickly and efficiently to review all the CV’s and get them processed on our systems.